 For the Taquitos

-- 1lb of ground meat of your choice (we using love lean ground beef)
+- 1 lb ground meat of your choice we using love lean ground beef

-- 3 cups of cauliflower rice (can be frozen)
+- 3 cups cauliflower rice can be frozen

 - 12 corn tortillas